branflake2267/docs/CONTRIBUTOR.md

 ## Sign the CLA

-Before any contributions can be done, we need you to [sign a CLA](https://goo.gl/forms/XGj5PlhNUc9suiQE3).
+Before any contributions can be done, we need you to [sign the Sencha CLA](https://goo.gl/forms/XGj5PlhNUc9suiQE3).
+If you've already signed it for another repistory, your good to go.

 ## Patches & Enhancements
 Have you found something that you would like to fix.